Rahullancer07/WeatherApp/README.md

    git clone https://github.com/your-username/your-repo.git
 2. Open the repo in any code-editor ( Example : vsCode )
 3. Run command "npm install" in terminal.
-4. Run command "npm start" , it will automatically host the web application in the browser.
+4. Run command "npm run start" , it will automatically host the web application in the browser.